rio-space/automation-selenium-python/README.md

 >Refer to [qa-challenge-exploratory.pdf](https://github.com/rio-space/compono-qa-challenge/blob/main/qa-challenge-exploratory.pdf)
 ### **Part 02.
 Automation Exercise**
 #### The test framework used is _Selenium with Python_.
->I do have basic knowledge in Selenium and Python, since I only have hands-on experience with proprietary technology, I have consider what is the easiest to use based on knowledge today, install and configure based on the goal and requirements of the activity.
+>Since I have basic knowledge in both Selenium and Python and I only have hands-on experiences with proprietary technology from my current work, I have chosen the framework that is the easiest to use (based on knowledge today) and to install and configure based on the goal and requirements of this activity.
 #### Prerequisites
 > - [x] Python should be installed
 > - [x] Python IDE should be installed to run the test (recommended and easy to use- PyCharm)